Children, Birth to Grade 6

 If you have baby who is not yet walking, you are welcome to bring them into worship in our sanctuary, or sit in the Quiet Room, where your young one can play, nap, or cuddle with you as you watch the service through a large window.
 Speakers play the audio, so you can hear the sermon and music.

 Children who have begun to walk through early 3 year olds are lovingly cared for in our Toddler Room.
-Our staff provided tender attention, age appropriate activities, and supervised play in our outdoor Toddler play area.
+Our staff provide tender attention, age appropriate activities, and supervised play inside and in our outdoor toddler play area.
 A small snack is also offered.
 Care is offered until fifteen minutes after the service ends, so that parents can enjoy coffee and conversation in the Narthex before picking up their child.
 Parents must check children in at each visit, and are asked to leave a cell phone number so that staff can text you if your child needs a diaper change, help with the toilet, or otherwise is in need of parental attention.
+Care provider: Isabella

 Early childhood is filled with curiosity and wonder.
-In a group setting, with loving adult guides, young children can engage in spiritual seeking, develop their openness to sharing, and experience the benefit of a supportive community.
-Chalice Children delves deep into our Unitarian Universalist faith.
-It strives not just to teach about our faith, but also to provide experiences around the strength of community, the wonder and awe that transcend everyday understanding, and life issues we all share.
+In a group setting, with loving adult guides, young children engage in spiritual seeking, develop their openness to sharing, and experience the benefit of a supportive community.
+Children in this class should be capable of toileting on their own and be able to participate in circle time and other group activities.
+Teachers: Alex and Quinn

-Chalice Chapel is a once monthly offering where kids and youth gather for lively worship together, learning about our Unitarian Universalist faith, values, and history through songs, skits, puppets, and movement.
-Usually planned and hosted by Rev. Cecilia Kingman, participants explore a variety of topics in an engaging and age-diverse environment.
+Chalice Chapel is our worship program for young people.
+Approximately once a month our students from age 4-12 gather for lively worship together, learning about our Unitarian Universalist faith, values, and history through stories, songs, skits, puppets, and movement.
+We also share in rituals celebrating the holidays and seasons, including a candlelit Winter Solstice service.
+Usually led by Rev. Cecilia Kingman, Chalice Chapel allows participants to explore spirituality and build community in an engaging and age-diverse environment.

 All Ages Services